blueCFD/Core/About.md

 to its full extent.
 This decision came to fruition on August 2016, when it was finally made public.

-In February 2017, blueCAPE Lda was renamed to [FSD blueCAPE Lda](https://joomla.bluecape.com.pt/index.php?option=com_content&task=view&id=92&Itemid=2), after being acquired by [FS Dynamics](https://fsdynamics.se/), without affecting the blueCFD-Core project.
+In February 2017, blueCAPE Lda was institutionally renamed to [FSD blueCAPE Lda](https://joomla.bluecape.com.pt/index.php?option=com_content&task=view&id=92&Itemid=2), after being acquired by [FS Dynamics](https://fsdynamics.se), without affecting the blueCFD-Core project.

+In March 2024 FSD blueCAPE is now referred to as [FSD Portugal](https://fsdynamics.eu), as part of FS Dynamics having been consolidated as an European company.

 ## Timeline